 Improve Recruitment and Retention of Staff in the Care Industry.

 Since the Care Act was passed in 2014 we have needed to look at how to improve recruitment and retention of staff in the care industry.
-It is estimated that by 2030 the number of people aged over 85 will have doubled, whilst advances in healthcare mean people with disabilities and long-term health conditions are living longer, which means in future, care services will be an important part of more peoples’ lives.
+It is estimated that by 2030 the number of people aged over 85 will have doubled.
+Advances in healthcare mean people with disabilities and long-term health conditions are living longer.
+This means in future, care services will be an important part of more peoples’ lives.

-Effective recruitment and retention of a caring and skilled adult social care workforce has a central role to play in delivering high quality care and support to people who need it.
-The Care Act 2014 passed into law and now a refreshed recruitment and retention strategy is needed, which takes account of the many changes the Act will bring in.
+Effective recruitment and retention of a caring and skilled adult social care workforce is needed.
+It has a central role to play in delivering high quality care and support to people who need it.
+The Care Act 2014 has created a need for a refreshed recruitment and retention strategy.
+This will take into account many of the changes the Act will bring in.
 Without the right workforce, employers cannot deliver the promise of the Act.
 (Norman Lamb MP, Skills For Care)

 Recruiting the right people is key to the success of receiving ‘good’ and ‘outstanding’ ratings.
-Dropping recruitment standards to fill vacancies potentially changes a ‘person-centred’ culture and could create a short term solution to staffing problems, but potentially later create bigger problems for the Registered Manager and person in charge of each shift.
+Dropping recruitment standards to fill vacancies, potentially changes a ‘person-centred’ culture.
+It may create a short term solution to staffing problems.
+However, it may create bigger problems for the Registered Manager and person in charge of each shift at a later date.

 If you want to improve recruitment and rentention of staff in the care industry, you need to find the right people with the right qualities and skills.
 To do this, you must expect to offer appropriate rewards and ensure that staff have sufficient time to carry out their caring roles.
-Commissioners most surely need to ensure their procurement of care reflects the National Minimum Wage and the actual amount of time necessary to deliver good quality care.
+Commissioners need to ensure their procurement of care reflects the National Minimum Wage.
+They must consider the actual amount of time necessary to deliver good quality care from their staff.

-Marketing and PR experts know all about targeting specific audiences, how to reach them and carefully package and deliver key organisational messages to them.
+Marketing and PR experts know all about targeting specific audiences.
+How to reach them and carefully package and deliver key organisational messages to them.
 As an employer, it is useful to learn to use similar techniques to attract and recruit the right care staff.
-Raising awareness of your organisation’s values and culture through various forms of media, so to be noticed by the right calibre of people for the job is essential.
+Raising awareness of your organisation’s values and culture through various forms of media.
+This will be noticed by the right calibre of people for the job, which is essential.
 Ask yourself, what makes you unique and why your organisation is a great place to work?